kevinwlu/dsd/Nexys-A7/Lab-5/README.md

 * Add these as inputs to siren.vhd

-* Get the correct pin numbers for these switches from the Nexys A7 Reference Manual
+* Get the correct pin numbers for these switches from the Reference Manual

 ### 7. Add a second wail instance to drive the right audio channel